Cluster and Node Management

 Example

-To rename an existing storage space called teststoragespace to storage-space-1.
+To rename an existing storage space named teststoragespace to storage-space-1.

 DROP NODE removes an existing node from the system.

-A node cannot be removed from the system if it is still part of a cluster or if it is one of the two remaining Administration Nodes.
+A node cannot be removed from the system if it is still part of a cluster or one of the two remaining Administration Nodes.

 Syntax